DTop-p MoE: Sparsity-Controlled Dynamic Top-p MoE for Foundation Model Pre-training: Experiments

 \subsection{Activated Experts Distribution Analysis}

-\paragraph{Layer-wise Activated Experts Distribution.} We analyze the distribution of activated experts across layers throughout the training process.
-Figure \ref{figure_main_results_val_layer_experts} illustrates the layer-wise activation dynamics for the MoE-1.3B-6.9B-64E8A model using \topk, fixed-threshold \topp, and \ours, trained on 100B tokens (showing four representative layers; see Figure \ref{figure_appendix_val_layer_experts} in Appendix \ref{appendix_ablation_studies} for full results).
-Our observations are as follows: \ding{182} In shallow layers ($L_0-L_2$), the number of activated experts in \ours rapidly decreases to approximately 1, whereas fixed-threshold \topp maintains a high activation count ($\ge 8$).
-Conversely, in deeper layers ($L_{12}-L_{15}$), \ours recruits more experts than both \topk and \topp.
-This observation is consistent with prior findings that shallow layers capture broad, general-purpose features (requiring fewer activations), while deep layers require high specialization for semantic reasoning \citep{dai2022knowledge,riquelme2021scaling,tang2025pangu}.
-This indicates that \ours effectively learns distinct, layer-adaptive sparsity patterns. \ding{183} Furthermore, \ours achieves convergence significantly faster than \topp in the middle and deep layers, indicating improved stability in activation dynamics.
+\paragraph{Layer-wise Activated Experts Distribution.} We investigate the distribution of activated experts across layers throughout the training process.
+Figure \ref{figure_main_results_val_layer_experts} depicts the activation dynamics for the MoE-1.3B-6.9B-64E8A model trained on 100B tokens, comparing \topk, \topp, and \ours (representative layers are shown; full results are provided in Figure \ref{figure_appendix_val_layer_experts} in Appendix \ref{appendix_ablation_studies}).
+Two key trends emerge: \ding{182} In shallow layers ($L_0-L_2$), the expert activation count in \ours rapidly converges to approximately 1, whereas fixed-threshold \topp maintains a consistently high count ($\ge 8$).
+Conversely, in deeper layers ($L_{12}-L_{15}$), \ours utilizes more experts than both \topk and \topp baselines.
+This behavior aligns with prior research suggesting that shallow layers process broad, general features (requiring less capacity), while deeper layers handle specialized semantic reasoning \citep{dai2022knowledge,riquelme2021scaling}.
+This confirms that \ours successfully learns distinct, layer-adaptive sparsity patterns. \ding{183} Additionally, \ours achieves convergence faster than \topp MoE, demonstrating superior stability in activation dynamics.